xbytemx/presentaciones/bugcon24-topten_cloud_misconfig/content/main.md

 ---
 ### Fighting with pointers, but is not C

-- Services that point to no-existing/no-where:
+- Services that point to no-existing/no-where:<!-- .element: class="fragment" -->
-  - Resources with unique names inside the CSP, was deleted but has references
+  - Resources with unique names inside the CSP, was deleted but has references<!-- .element: class="fragment" -->
-  - Resources that are released but still has references
+  - Resources that are released but still has references<!-- .element: class="fragment" -->

 ---